Skip to Content

 Come what may, I will not resign! (whatever happens)

 "I am a Jedi.
 Like my father before me."
 "So be it...
-Jedi." (it's OK with me, I accept it)
+Jedi." (it's okay with me, I accept this)

-I do not want to bore you; suffice it to say, we finally got full refund. (it is sufficient to say)
+I do not want to bore you; suffice it to say, we finally got a full refund. (it is sufficient to say)

-In exclamations expressing a wish or hope
+In exclamations that express a wish or hope

 Rest in peace!